 WHR provides services like a credit program and an entrepreneur group that allow members to take out small loans to start their own businesses and begin making a livable income to continue to support their families on their own.

 Members are also provided training in skills they can use to sustain a successful business, including livestock and agriculture farming, catering services, grocery shops, tailoring shops, boutiques, and driving services.
 The children of these women are offered school education through the WHR’s Opportunity Fund.

 The only remaining barrier to the success of these Nepali women and their businesses stems from a lack of access to a larger market.
-Supporting the women of WHR through products from Global Family Farms provides that access, at an international level that allows their businesses to grow.
-Enabling these women to work and generate their own income is a sustainable model for their ongoing success—one which impacts not just these 100,000 women but their children, families, and entire community.
+Supporting the women of WHR through products from Global Family Farms can provide that access, at an international level that allows their businesses to grow.
+Enabling these women to work and generate their own income is a sustainable model for their ongoing success—one which impacts not just these 100,000 women but their children, families, and the entire community.